 We say: A classic Bloody Mary Cocktail with a hint of bell pepper freshness and a touch of sherry.

-With: Vodka, vermouth, size, grapefruit, bitters sugar syrup and egg white.
+With: Vodka, vermouth, Suze, grapefruit juice, bitters sugar syrup and egg white.

 We say: A bittersweet gentian is prevalent and freshened with grapefruit.

 With: Vodka, dry vermouth, fino sherry and caper brine (from jar).

 We say: As the name suggests, fino sherry and caper brine add saltiness but this Martini also has a distinct nuttiness, so we suggest both a long stir for a generous dilution, and serving with grilled almonds.

 With: Vodka, vermouth and icewine.

 We say: Slightly honeyed, this delicious martini has rich concentrated flavours.